By Paul Krill | InfoWorld

 Graph databases, which store and query connected information, are starting to emerge as a way of dealing with data delivered in a non-relational format, such as social networking data.

-With a graph database, the focus is on the connections between data.
+, the focus is on the connections between data.
 “You’re telling the database in advance that things are connected and how, and representing those relationships physically,” as opposed to storing them in tables and relating them through indexes, said Philip Rathle, senior director of products at graph database vendor Neo Technology, at the recent NoSQL Now conference in San Jose, Calif.

 But there is still plenty of room for old-fashioned relational databases.
 A graph database is for special uses.
 “I definitely wouldn’t recommend a graph database if you have very tabular and well-structured data.
 Use a relational database for it,” said Emil Eifrem, Neo’s CEO.
 “But if you have data that is messy, that is complex, that is connected, then a graph database is vastly superior.”
 Eifrem cited applications such as a social network or fraud detection, where data is connected, as systems that could benefit from a graph database.